exercism/julia/concepts/concurrency-and-parallelism/about.md

 ```

 Alternatively, use `--threads auto`.
-Then the OS will choose a suitable number, based on the hardware: typically the number of CPU cores.
+Then Julia will choose a suitable number, based on the hardware: typically the number of CPU cores.

 The available options are more complicated than this, including use of environment variables, and liable to change in future Julia releases.
 See the [manual][ref-starting-threads] for up-to-date details.